Frequently Asked Questions

 Is it wheelchair accessible?

 The display is largely accessible via wheelchairs, walkers, strollers, and the like.
 There are some gravel paths that might feel bumpy, and there is one set of three stairs that can be avoided.
-We do recommend wheelchairs, walkers, strollers, etc visit on quieter nights, as it is harder to get around for everyone when there is a big crowd (Opening Night and Fire Department Night are the biggest nights).
+We do recommend wheelchairs, walkers, strollers, etc visit on quieter nights, as it is harder to get around for everyone when there is a big crowd (event nights are busier nights).